-13.45 CDR data will be misleading if it conveys a meaning that is untrue or inaccurate or could lead a user, receiver or reader of the information into error.
+- 13.45 CDR data will be misleading if it conveys a meaning that is untrue or inaccurate or could lead a user, receiver or reader of the information into error.
 An example is a statement that is presented as a statement of fact but in truth is a record of the opinion of a third-party.
-In some circumstances an opinion may be misleading if it fails to include information about the facts on which the opinion was based, or the context or circumstances in which the opinion was reached.
+In some circumstances an opinion may be misleading if it fails to include information about the facts on which the opinion was based, or the context or circumstances in which the opinion was reached. - 13.46 Data may also be misleading if other relevant information is not included.